Helping Global Transition To Low Carbon Future

 REDUCED WATER NEEDS

-Water use associated with Ioneer’s production of materials is extremely low compared to other lithium producers, especially those that utilize brine extraction and solar evaporation.
+Water use associated with Ioneer’s production of materials is extremely low compared to other lithium producers, especially compared to those that utilize brine extraction and solar evaporation.
 The design is optimized to reduce water demand and will recycle a majority of the water used in the refining process.

 WILDLIFE & FLORA PROTECTION